eeb313-2019/Group-4-Birds/README.md

 # Team description

-- Brief biography of each member (what are their skills and approximate responsibilities)

   Xueqian Ma: a fourth-year EEB specialist.
 Passionate about animal diversity and animal behavior.
 Comfortable with statistics and programming.
-Will assist in data manipulation, plotting and statistical analysis.
+Will assist in data manipulation, plotting, and statistical analysis.

   Yani Fang: a fourth-year undergraduate student majoring in biodiversity & conservation, minoring in environmental biology and environmental studies.
-Easy-going, can solve disputes among group members, have basic understanding on evolution and human-induced effects on biodiversity, and know a little bit programming.
+Easy-going, can solve disputes among group members, have a basic understanding of evolution and human-induced effects on biodiversity, and know a little bit of programming.
 May help with plotting and building models.

   Xinji Zhao: a fourth-year undergraduate student majoring in biodiversity & conservation biology, minoring in statistics.
 I'm able to analyze the data and graph based on my statistic knowledge, prefer jobs after coding.

-- How will team roles be rotated?

-  We will have Xueqian Ma to be our leader for the first two weeks to help us get a fresh start and brainstorm with relavent ideas.
-Yani Fang will be our team leader for the third week, monitering the process of data analysi.
+  We will have Xueqian Ma to be our leader for the first two weeks to help us get a fresh start and brainstorm with relevant ideas.
+Yani Fang will be our team leader for the third week, monitoring the process of data analysis.
 Xinji Zhao will be our team leader for the final week, whose responsibility is mainly on the organization of our results and preparation of the PPT presentation.
-We prefer that Yani will be our Recorder and Xinji as our Organiser for now, later changes can be applied if that is better.
+We prefer that Yani will be our Recorder and Xinji as our Organiser, for now, later changes can be applied if that is better.